Girls* on Ice Aotearoa NZ

 “The expedition made me appreciate my life and where I live a lot more.
 Meeting girls with so many different backgrounds was really eye opening and I found it so cool that we bonded despite our differences.
 It taught me that I can be a good leader if I set my mind to it.”

-Following the tour, the expedition team presented a talk about their week, including science experiment results and art work, to an audience at Victoria University of Wellington.
-You can watch the full presentation here.
+The second Girls* on Ice Aotearoa New Zealand expedition ran in January 2025.
+Following the expedition, the team presented a talk about their week together on Mount Ruapehu, including science experiment results and artwork, to an audience at Victoria University of Wellington.
+You can watch the full presentation below.
+You can also watch the full 2024 post-expedition presentation here.

 *We welcome cisgender girls and transgender, agender, nonbinary, intersex, and genderqueer youth.